matomo-org/matomo/misc/internal-docs/content-tracking.md

 the interaction programmatically, see one of the next sections.
 We generally treat links to the same page differently than downloads or outlinks.

 #### Links to the same domain
 In case we detect a link to the same website we will replace the current `href` attribute with a link to the `piwik.php` tracker URL.
 Whenever a user clicks on such a link we will first send the user to the `piwik.php` of your Piwik installation and then redirect the user from there to the actual page.
 This click will be tracked as an event.
+Where the event category is the string `Content`, the event action is the value of the content interaction such as `click` and the event name will be the same as the content name.

 If the URL of the replaced `href` attribute changes meanwhile by your code we will respect the new `href` attribute and make sure to update the link with a `piwik.php` URL.
 Therefore we will add a `click` listener to the element.